 With time, keyword trends can also change and you will surely find that some keyword choices you’ve made are more effective than others.
 Don’t be afraid to experiment and keep tweaking your content based on the results you’re seeing.
 Search Engine Optimization and keyword research is an ongoing marathon, not a short sprint!

 Now that you know which keywords to target, where should you put them for the best results?
-Find this answer and more in our follow-up article, dealing with On-Page SEO (coming soon!).
+Find this answer and more in our follow-up article: Beginner's Guide to On-Page SEO.

 Also on the WHC Blog

 In 2019, publishing fast loading web pages designed for mobile devices is more important than ever.
 Google has spearheaded the Accelerated Mobile Pages (AMP) project to help with this very issue.
 According to a study done...Read full article

 WHC Joins the Green Business Bureau to Help Create a More Sustainable Tomorrow

 Web Hosting Canada is proud to have partnered with the Green Business Bureau in its efforts to help create a more sustainable tomorrow.
 The original press release is available on the GBB Blog.
 Every small business...Read full article